-There appears to be a belief that these changes will assist the police force when they suspect an individual is just randomly driving around with a restricted or prohibited firearm in their vehicle; however, the current rules are straightforward - if you are found in possession of restricted or prohibited firearm in an unauthorized location, then you are breaking the law.
-Not only are law-abiding citizens not doing this on a regular basis, they already have strict rules restricting where they can go.
+There appears to be a belief that these changes will assist police when they suspect an individual is just randomly driving around with a restricted or prohibited firearm in their vehicle; however, the current rules are straightforward - if you are found in possession of restricted or prohibited firearm in an unauthorized location, then you are breaking the law.
+Not only are law-abiding citizens not doing this on a regular basis, they already have strict rules (i.e. the ATT states 'for a specified purpose and the most direct route' as a condition) restricting where they can go.
 The proposed changes won't enhance public safety.